KQM-git/HSRNews/archive/1420.md

 ### Game Updates and Improvements Overview

+■2026/09/13

+- Fixes an issue in the "Minuscule Great Adventure" event where a system error is displayed under certain circumstances after using Quick-Deploy.

+- Fixes an issue in the "Minuscule Great Adventure" event where a system error occurs under certain circumstances when switching to a stage that has not been unlocked.

+- Fixes an issue in the "Minuscule Great Adventure" event where the Friend Clearance Lineup might display abnormally when viewed.

 ■2026/09/09

 - Fixes an issue where the game progress becomes abnormal under certain circumstances in the "R&D Node" of the "Overdrive: Whirlwind Grand Prix" event.